-Independent Indigenous-led Complaints Body: Establishment of a clear complaint process for Indigenous communities regarding social worker harm, explore accountability within the regulatory framework, address challenges like false accusations and unfair targeting, implement safeguards for fairness, and create a more inclusive approach considering cultural competency in handling complaints.
+D. Independent Indigenous-led Complaints Body: Establishment of a clear complaint process for Indigenous communities regarding social worker harm, explore accountability within the regulatory framework, address challenges like false accusations and unfair targeting, implement safeguards for fairness, and create a more inclusive approach considering cultural competency in handling complaints.

-First Nations Court
+12. First Nations Courts

 - It is so late in the process, and we already feel defeated, we need to have these earlier on and it shouldn't require a guilty plea. - They are great in theory but there are so few of them, we need more things like this, and they need to be infused in the traditional ways, run by Elders. - Our women are overcharged and over sentenced.
-We need a space that recognizes this and the intergenerational impacts on our Indigenous women, girls, and 2S+ face so that they can focus on healing and rehabilitation over penalizing in a way that restricts access to services and supports.
+We need a space that recognizes this and the intergenerational impacts on our Indigenous women, girls, and 2SLGBTQIA+ face so that they can focus on healing and rehabilitation over penalizing in a way that restricts access to services and supports.

 Objective: Delivery of culturally grounded legal process that recognizes intergenerational trauma and the impacts of colonialism.
-This process will put emphasis on healing and rehabilitation and will seek to disrupt the over-sentencing of Indigenous women, girls, and 2S+.
+This process will put emphasis on healing and rehabilitation and will seek to disrupt the over-sentencing of Indigenous women, girls, and 2SLGBTQIA+.

-We plan to meet this objective, working with the Provincial and Federal Government, through the following actions:
+We plan to meet this objective, working with the Provincial and Federal Governments, through the following actions:

-Expansion of availability and Mandate of First Nations Courts: Take active steps to increase the availability, mandate, and funding of First Nations courts across the province including the creation of alternative processes that are not situated within the colonial constructs.
+A. Expansion and Strengthening of First Nations Courts and Alternative Justice Processes: Advocate for increased availability, enhanced mandates, and sustainable funding for First Nations Courts across the province.
+This includes supporting the development of alternative justice processes that are grounded in Indigenous legal traditions and not solely reliant on colonial legal frameworks.7